EXPLAINER: How Congress Will Count Electoral College Votes

 The joint session is the last official chance for objections, beyond court cases that have so far proven ineffective for Trump and his team.

-I think there comes a time when you have to realize that, despite your best efforts youve been unsuccessful, Cornyn said earlier this month.
+I think there comes a time when you have to realize that despite your best efforts youve been unsuccessful, Cornyn said last month.

 AP Congressional Correspondent Lisa Mascaro contributed to this report.